schairez/spotifyAPI/README.md

-# spotifyAPI
+# spotifywork
-go wrapper for Spotify API

-Still in development.
+Goal is to store a CSV of the user's saved tracks from Spotify Still in development.
 More details coming soon :)